RastislavMirek/FlexColorPicker/README.md

 ### Swift Package Manager

-In XCode 11 and above click _File_ → _Swift Packages_ → _Add Package Dependency..._ → choose target to add FlexColorPicker to → search for FlexColorPicker, select it and click next → set version prefference and confirm.
+In XCode 11 and above click _File_ → _Swift Packages_ → _Add Package Dependency..._ → choose target to add FlexColorPicker to → enter `https://github.com/RastislavMirek/FlexColorPicker`, press next → set version prefference and confirm.

 Alternativelly, if you are using Package.swift just add this dependency: